-How to make kimchi – a quick and easy recipe that only takes 30 minutes of hands-on-time before mother nature takes over!
+How to make Kimchi – a quick and easy recipe that only takes 30 minutes of hands-on time before mother nature takes over!
 Full of healthy, gut-healing probiotics, the benefits of eating kimchi are endless.
 This authentic kimchi recipe is vegan adaptable, gluten-free and can be made as spicy or as mild as you like!
+Includes a video.

 Many years ago now, we catered a Korean wedding.
 I remember meeting with the bride and groom and listening very carefully about the importance of the kimchi being served.
 It had to be “just right”.